-At National medical stores (NMS) has the responsibility of delivering pharmaceuticals and medical supplies to over 70 district health offices and hospitals spread throughout the nation.
+At Ntungamo District (NTUNGAMO) has the responsibility of delivering pharmaceuticals and medical supplies to over 70 district health offices and hospitals spread throughout the nation.
 Mountainous terrain throughout the country, the fact that some health facilities are located on islands and the poor condition of roads all serve to complicate the distribution operation.
 Add to this the disproportionately high complications of e procurement and the limited resources of the government's health budget and the need for efficient transport management becomes clear.
-Tran said was invited by National Medical Stores of Uganda to undertake an assessment of their E- procurement in order to provide a series of recommendations as to how they could reduce costs, increase efficiency and improve E-procurement.
+Transaid will be invited by Ntungamo District of Uganda to undertake an assessment of their Eprocurement in order to provide a series of recommendations as to how they could reduce costs, increase efficiency and improve E- procurement.

-The result of the operational assessment was the development of a report detailing recommendations for improvement of the existing NMS E- procurement activities.
-The recommendations include suggestions for an appropriate policy and system implementation, resolution of organizational process issues, which had been adversely affecting E-procurement operation, and the subsequent execution of an outsourcing study to determine an effective solution for ongoing expansion of the delivery network.
-With the adoption of these recommendations NMS was expected to benefit from reduced E- procurement costs, and many other associated costs.
+The result of the operational assessment was the development of a report detailing recommendations for improvement of the existing Ntungamo E- procurement activities.
+The recommendations include suggestions for an appropriate policy and system implementation, resolution of organizational process issues, which had been adversely affecting E- procurement operation, and the subsequent execution of an outsourcing study to determine an effective solution for ongoing expansion of the delivery network.
+With the adoption of these recommendations Ntungamo will be expected to benefit from reduced E- procurement costs, and many other associated costs.